Casao/jasmine-as-promised/README.md

 # Promise-Returning Tests for Jasmine

+So you really like [Jasmine]().
+But you also really like [promises]().
+And you'd like to see support in [Jasmine]() for the promise-returning test style found in [Mocha as Promised]() and others.

-Extension of Jasmine Spec::runs() to support Promises and automagically wait for the promise to resolve or reject.
+This library provides an extension of the Jasmine Spec::runs() to support Promises and will auto-magically wait for the promise to resolve or reject before continuing with subsequent unit tests.

 ## The Old Way

-Until now you've been making do with manual solutions that explicity use `runs()` and `waitsFor()` to force the test runner to pause the tests in order to wait for the async response. like this:
+Until now you've been making do with manual solutions that explicity use `runs()` and `waitsFor()` to force the test runner to pause the tests in order to wait for the async response.
+Here is a sample of code constructed in the `old way` where the `authenticator.login()` is asynchronouse and returns a promise instance:

 ```js
 it( "should be fulfilled with 5", function () {